The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Tasks with Watermarks and Adversarial Defenses

 \section{Tasks with Watermarks and Adversarial Defenses}

-In this section, we give examples of tasks with Watermarks and Adversarial Defenses.
-In the first example, we show that hypothesis classes of bounded VC-dimension have Adversarial Defenses against all attackers.
-The second example is a learning task of bounded VC-dimension that has a Watermark, which is secure against fast adversaries.
-These lemmas demonstrate why the upper bounds on the running time of $\ver$ and $\prov$ are crucial parameters.
-Lemmas are proven in the appendix.
+As the final pair of results, we present tasks exhibiting Watermarks and Adversarial Defenses.
+In the first, hypothesis classes with polynomially bounded VC-dimension admit polynomial-size Adversarial Defenses against all attackers.
+In the second, a learning task of polynomially bounded VC-dimension admits a Watermark secure against fast adversaries.
+These lemmas highlight the importance of bounding the sizes of $\ver$ and $\prov$.
+See Figure~\ref{fig:domains} for a visual summary; formal statements and proofs appear in Appendices~\ref{apx:adversarialdefense} and~\ref{apx:watermarks}.

-The first lemma relies heavily on a result from \cite{arbitraryexamples}.
-The authors give a defense against \textit{arbitrary examples} in a transductive model with rejections.
-In contrast, our model does not allow rejections, but we do require indistinguishability.
-Careful analysis leads to the following result.